-Selling your Android phone: Everything you need to know
+Sell your old Android phone for top dollar with this guide

 With your phone wiped, cleaned, and the accessories all boxed up, you've got to figure out where to sell.
 Your venue of choice will often decide how much of a return you'll get.

-Finding a buyer can be a hassle, but all major U.S. carriers will offer you credit for your old phone.
-A resurgence in many guaranteed upgrade plans actually requires you to hand your old phone back before being able to snag a new one.
-Though this is a pretty convenient solution, especially if you intend on sticking with your carrier for your next phone, the actual return on your phone will likely be less than other venues for sale.
+Finding a buyer can be a hassle, but all major U.S. carriers (Verizon, AT&T, and T-Mobile) will generally offer you some credit for your old phone.
+A resurgence in many guaranteed upgrade plans requires you to hand your old phone back before being able to snag a new one.
+Though this is a pretty convenient solution, especially if you intend on sticking with your carrier for your next phone, the actual return on your phone will likely be less than through other venues for sale.

-Sell via Amazon trade-in
+Amazon trade-in

-Amazon's trade-in service applies for just about every type of phone, tablet, and electronic product.
-Amazon will pay for shipping your device out to them, but you'll get paid with an Amazon gift card rather than proper cash, but that might not be an awful thing if you can find your next phone on Amazon (and you probably can).
-If you just want some cold, hard cash, or already have your next device ready to go, this route might not be for you.
+Amazon's trade-in service applies to just about every type of phone, tablet, and electronic product.
+Amazon will pay for shipping your device out to them, but you'll get paid with an Amazon gift card rather than proper cash.
+That might not be an awful thing if you can find your next phone on Amazon (and you probably can).
+However, if you just want some cold, hard cash or already have your next device ready to go, this route might not be for you.

 eBay is a massively popular way to sell your stuff.
-A rating system vets sellers, and you can pay in a number of secure ways.
+A rating system vets sellers and you can pay in several secure ways.
 You'll need to deal with additional fees and the hassle of shipping, but a much wider audience will see your device for sale here than just about anywhere.
-There are a few things to keep in mind before jumping onto eBay.
+There are a few things to keep in mind before jumping onto eBay:

-- Only ship to the confirmed PayPal address, if that's how you're getting paid.
+- Only ship to the confirmed PayPal address if that's how you're getting paid.
 This ensures you keep PayPal Seller Protection.

 - Price competitively.
 It's easy to check other sales of the same item and see how much they've sold for.
 With a larger seller pool, it's easy for buyers to find cheaper options.

 - Be honest about the condition of your Android device.
-Shipping an item in the condition it wasn't described as can earn you a poor review, and potentially lead to the buyer getting their money back.
+Shipping an item in the condition it wasn't described as can earn you a poor review and potentially lead to the buyer getting their money back.

 - Use accurate keywords in the title and description.
 That means full market name, model number, carrier branding, memory denomination, and a mention of accessories included.

 - Mention shipping details in your description.
-Usually the faster the shipping the better, even if it bumps up the cost of the device, and insurance isn't a bad idea.
+Usually, the faster the shipping, the better, even if it bumps up the cost of the device, and insurance isn't a bad idea.
 Communicate regularly with your eventual buyer about the shipping status of the device.

 - Avoid low-feedback buyers.
 Odds are it's for a reason, and you can often drill down into their feedback profile to see any previous altercations a buyer has had on eBay.